gwu-libraries/inventory_old/README.md

         :%s/old_value/new_value/g

-6. Enable the new virtualhost
+8. Enable the new virtualhost.
+If you are using port 80 also disable the default host

         $ sudo a2ensite inventory
+        $ sudo a2dissite default
         $ sudo /etc/init.d/apache2 restart

-7. Test your installation by pasting your base url and port in your web browser
+9. Test your installation by pasting your base url and port in your web browser